UA-112830647-1

 Group Size Any

-Tilicho Lake is known as the world’s highest altitude lake located in Manang District of Nepal in the Annapurna range at an altitude of 4919m.
-Among the different trek in Annapurna regions, Tilicho Lake Trek undoubtedly provides some majestic panoramic view, great variety of culture and diversity, finest deep valleys and high mountains encircling the giant Annapurna Himal.
+Tilicho Lake is known as the world’s highest-altitude lake located in Manang District of Nepal in the Annapurna range at an altitude of 4919m.
+Among the different treks in the Annapurna regions, Tilicho Lake Trek undoubtedly provides some majestic panoramic views, a great variety of culture and diversity, the finest deep valleys, and high mountains encircling the giant Annapurna Himal.
 This place is rich with a wide range of people and terrain.
 Sub-tropical to a high, dry landscape also resembles the Tibetan Plateau.
-The trail brings you to the fine village inhabited by a wide diversity of people from different ethnic groups.
+The trail brings you to a fine village inhabited by a wide diversity of people from different ethnic groups.

 Tilicho Lake Trek starts from Besisahar to the famous Annapurna circuit route.
 The route goes along the Marsyangdi River valley, with amazing views of Manaslu and Himal Chuli to the east.
 Every day we will see the different landscapes.
-The trail starts from subtropical climate and end at the snow line.
+The trail begins in a subtropical climate and ascends to the snow line as it progresses.
 For the nature lover, it is a magnificent and real opportunity to see a lake at this altitude.
-And it is also famous for the religious point of view.
+And it is also famous for its religious point of view.

-Tilicho Lake Trek is also familiar as a high altitude lake trek.
+Tilicho Lake Trek is also familiar as a high-altitude lake trek.
 It will keep you regaling your experiences for years to come.
-Take the challenge of this difficult trek and the rewards will be unlimited and a true once during a lifetime.
-Tilicho lake will be a suitable destination for those travelers who aspire to venture into some of the less trodden remote regions of Nepal apart from the regular trekking routes.
+Take the challenge of this difficult trek and the rewards will be unlimited and true once in a lifetime.
+Tilicho Lake will be a suitable destination for those travelers who aspire to venture into some of the less-trodden remote regions of Nepal apart from the regular trekking routes.

 Day 01: Kathmandu Arrival(1,300m/4,264ft)